 Lesson: Priorities differ – a disaster for one business can be a success for another.

 Talk about being a victim of your own success.
 Yodel is the UK’s biggest parcel delivery company and, since acquiring business from DHL in 2010, went on to grow at a staggering rate as an e-commerce specialist.
-Alas, in 2014 Yodel bit off more than it could chew.
+One of the more cautionary supply chain management examples, in 2014 Yodel bit off more than it could chew.
 In the Christmas rush, it simply stopped picking up parcels from retailers as it struggled under the weight of demand.

 Lesson: Final-mile delivery is a challenge, even for the professionals.

 Does a supply chain need a swanky mission control?
 John Prescott believed so during his reign as Labour’s deputy prime minister, authorising nine brand new FiReControl command centres for the UK fire response system.
 It was an unmitigated fiasco.
 The huge centres never went live.
 Half a billion pounds went up in smoke.
 Mr Prescott blamed “bloody” civil servants.
 The fire service disowned the project.
 The department in charge lost interest.
 A decade later and some of the centres were still empty and costing the taxpayer money.
 Cambridge alone cost £35 million without taking a single 999 call.
 No one took the blame.
 No one seemed to know who was in charge.

 Lesson: Ask the command team what they need, don’t guess.